-Reference Brand 1 Brand Company Active Ingredient(s) etail Sales Iillions)
+Reference Brand 1 Brand Company Active Ingredient(s) 2014 Retail Sales (\$ Millions)

 Claritin-D Bayer PSE & Loraditine 2 \$ 208.0

 Allegra-D Chattem PSE & Fexofenadine 2 \$ 101.3

 Zyrtec-D Pfizer PSE & Ceterizine 2 \$ 101.7

 Advil Sinus Pfizer PSE & Ibuprofen \$ 58.4

 Sudafed 12 Hour J&J PSE 2 \$ 82.3

 Sudafed 30mg J&J PSE \$ 70.4

-- Branded product only.
-Does not include store brand sales. - 2 Extended release PSE formulations
+1 Branded product only.
+Does not include store brand sales.

 The 2014 market for 30mg PSE tablets, including store brands was approximately 470 million tablets or 19 million boxes of 24 tablets.
-Prior to the MainPointe Agreement, we priced Nexafed at \$4.39 for a box of 24 tablets and Nexafed Sinus Pressure + Pain at \$7.95 for a box of 24 tablets.
 MainPointe controls the price of Nexafed and Nexafed Sinus under the terms of the MainPointe Agreement.
 The market for cold, sinus and allergy products is highly competitive and many products have strong consumer brand recognition and, in some cases, prescription drug heritage.
 Category leading brands are often supported by national mass marketing and promotional efforts.
 Consumers often have a choice to purchase a less expensive store brand.
 Store brands contain the same active ingredients as the more popular national brands but are not supported by large marketing campaigns and are offered at a lower price.
 Non-prescription products are typically distributed through retail outlets including drug store chains, food store chains, independent pharmacies and mass merchandisers.
 The distribution outlets for PSE products are highly consolidated.
 According to Chain Drug Review, the top 50 drug, food and mass merchandising chains operate approximately 40,000 pharmacies in the U.S., of which 58% are operated by the four largest chains.
 Stocking decisions and pharmacists recommendations for these chain pharmacies are often centralized at the corporate headquarters.